ii887522/hydro/docs/functions/math_ext.md

 ```ts
 function isPowerOfTwo (value: number): boolean
 ```
-It checks whether the `value` given is equal to 2 to the power of n where n is an integer.
+Checks whether the `value` given is equal to 2 to the power of n where n is an integer.

 `value`: The value to be checked.

-It returns true if the `value` is equal to 2 to the power of n where n is an integer, false otherwise.
+Returns true if the `value` is equal to 2 to the power of n where n is an integer, false otherwise.

 ### **Example usage:**
 ```ts